oracle/graal/substratevm/PROPERTIES.md

-# Using System Properties in Substrate VM Images
+# Using System Properties in Native Images

-Lets assume you have the following Java Program
+Assume you have the following Java Program:
 ```java
 public class App {
     public static void main(String[] args) {